maevadevs/Rust-Developer-Foundation/03.Common-Concepts/readme.md

 - Allows to branch code depending on conditions
 - Blocks of code associated with the conditions are called *arms*
 - We can give an optional `else` expression
-  - An alternative block of code to execute if the condition evaluate to `false`
+  - An alternative block of code to execute if the condition evaluates to `false`
-  - `else` block is optional: If not given, the execution just move on
+  - `else` block is optional: If not given, the execution just moves on

 ```rs
 // Example of If-Else Expression